Zollerboy1/Fly/README.md

 var serverResponseCode@Int? = 404
 //serverResponseCode contains an actual Int value of 404 serverResponseCode = nil
-//serverResponseCode now contains no value
+//serverResponseCode now contains no value, but is still of type Int?
 ```

 If you define an optional variable without providing a default value, the variable is automatically set to nil for you: